spiffykahuna/master_thesis/README.md

-This is my final work in the university
+This is a source code of my master thesis work.

+Check subfolders for different parts of this project.